Suyannesara/Suyannesara/README.md

   <h2 align="center">What’s up?✌️</h2>

-  <p align="center">My name is Suyanne, but you can call me Sara.
+  <p align="center">My name is Suyanne.
 I like to see codes as a way I can use to<br>cause a positive impact on my community.</p>

   <div align="center">